sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/start/prometheus-grafana.md

 ## Step 5: Verify that metrics are stored in Prometheus Server

-Open your Prometheus server (typically http://localhost:9090/graph) and type `hw` in the *Search* field to look for Hardware Sentry metrics:
+Open your Prometheus server (typically http://localhost:9090/graph) and type `hw` in the *Search* field to display the list of collected Hardware Sentry metrics:

 ![Verifying that metrics are stored in Prometheus Server](../images/hws_quick_start_check_list-metrics.png)